t4nny/WhatBot/README.md

 ## This Python Script will help you send bulk msgs at once on, to single or multiple users.

 ## Please Don't Use This For Any Spamming Purpose, This Script is Only For Educational Purpose.
-Use It On Your Own Ris
+Use It On Your Own Risk

 ## Getting Started - How To Use